 Amortisation of management contracts, client contacts, the website and client portal accounted for £7.7 million (2018: £2.8 million) as these intangible assets continue to be amortised over their useful lives.
-The acquisition of FIM and Livingbridge VC in value of the management contracts within these businesses, which are being amortised over their useful lives, ranging from one to 25 years in the case of some of the FIM management contracts.
+The acquisition of FIM and Livingbridge VC in 2018 required the assessment of the fair value of the management contracts within these businesses, which are being amortised over their useful lives, ranging from one to 25 years in the case of some of the FIM management contracts.